Precioux/MedGemma-AI-Psychiatrist-Assistant/README.md

 ---

-> ⚠️ **Disclaimer:** This tool is intended for research purposes only and is not a substitute for professional psychiatric evaluation.
-All outputs should be reviewed by a qualified clinician.
+> ⚠️ **Disclaimer:** This tool is intended to **assist** qualified psychiatrists and is not a substitute for professional clinical evaluation.
+All outputs must be reviewed by a licensed clinician before informing any diagnostic or treatment decision.